Pylons/pyramid/docs/narr/renderers.rst

 values from Python dictionaries so, in practice, view callables which use renderers return Python dictionaries.

-View callables can :ref:`explicitly call
+View callables can :ref:`explicitly call <example_render_to_response_call>`
-<example_render_to_response_call>` renderers, but they typically
-don't.
-Instead view configuration declares the renderer used to render a view callable's results.
+renderers.
+Typically view configuration declares the renderer used to render a view callable's results.
 This is done with the ``renderer`` attribute.
 For example, this call to :meth:`~pyramid.config.Configurator.add_view` associates the ``json`` renderer with a view callable:

 .. code-block:: python